 To verify their findings, the scientists conducted a second test on a new group of 304 families.
 The CNTNAP2 gene showed up consistently, confirming its implication in language development.

-Furthering their research, the team did advanced testing and determined that the CNTNAP2 gene was highly linked in early brain development of structures involved in language and thought.
+Continuing their research, the team determined that the CNTNAP2 gene was highly linked in the early brain development of structures involved in language and thought.

 Take a free screener!

-In an unexpected third finding, the scientists found that statistical evidence for the gene was strongest in families with autistic boys.
+In an unexpected third finding, the scientists found the strongest statistical evidence for the gene in families with autistic boys.
 Less of an association appeared in families with autistic children of both genders or with autistic girls only.

-This finding is significant because we know that autism affects males 3 times more than girls.
+This finding is significant because we know that autism affects males three times more than girls.
 This gene could be the reason that explains why!

-This makes me wonder if the gene that MIGHT be responsible for causing autism, could also be playing a part in other male-dominant disorders.
+In the context of trying to answer if autism is a genetic disorder, it makes me wonder if the gene that MIGHT be responsible for causing autism could also play a part in other male-dominant disorders.

-As a therapist that has worked with families for many years, I can tell you a pattern that I see with children who are diagnosed with Autism:
+As a therapist that has worked with families for many years, I can tell you a pattern that I see in children who are diagnosed with Autism:

 - Most of the children are boys – in fact, about 95%!

-- If one child was diagnosed on the spectrum, the second child was also displaying characteristics.
+- If one child was diagnosed on the spectrum, the second child also displayed characteristics.